Chingiz Allazov: ONE Featherweight champion

-Allazov was expected face Superbon Singha Mawynn for the ONE Featherweight Kickboxing World Championship at ONE on Prime Video 2 on October 1, 2022.
-Allazov withdrew with an injury on September 21.
-His fight with Superbon was rescheduled for ONE on Prime Video 5 on December 3, 2022.
-In turn, Superbon was forced to withdraw due to an illness and the bout was moved to headline at ONE on Prime Video 6 on January 14, 2023.
+Allazov was expected to face Superbon Singha Mawynn for the ONE Featherweight Kickboxing World Championship at ONE on Prime Video 2 on 1 October 2022.
+Allazov withdrew with an injury on 21 September.
+His fight with Superbon was rescheduled for ONE on Prime Video 5 on 3 December 2022.
+In turn, Superbon was forced to withdraw due to an illness and the bout was moved to headline at ONE on Prime Video 6 on 14 January 2023.
 He won the bout via knockout in the second round and earned the title.
 This win earned him the Performance of the Night award.

-Allazov made his first ONE Featherweight Kickboxing World Championship defense against the former Glory Lightweight champion Marat Grigorian at ONE Fight Night 13 on August 4, 2023.
+Allazov made his first ONE Featherweight Kickboxing World Championship defense against the former Glory Lightweight champion Marat Grigorian at ONE Fight Night 13 on 4 August 2023.
 The pair fought on two previous occasions, with their first bout ending in a no contest and the second bout in a unanimous decision victory for Grigorian.
 He won the bout via unanimous decision.

-On January 6, 2025, it was officially announced that Allazov was no longer the ONE Featherweight Kickboxing World Champion, with his future with the promotion up in the air.
+On 6 January 2025, it was officially announced that Allazov was no longer the ONE Featherweight Kickboxing World Champion, with his future with the promotion up in the air.